 About the park

-The park will feature exposed bedrock shelves, a universally accessible pathway and two lookouts.
-It will be open year-round, but most of the bedrock shelves will be accessible only when water levels are low.
+The park features exposed bedrock shelves, a universally accessible pathway and two lookouts.
+It is open year-round, but most of the bedrock shelves are only accessible when water levels are low.

 Cookie Notice: Our website uses tracking technologies (cookies) to learn how our visitors interact with our site.
 This helps us to improve our services, and provide you with valuable content.
 Read our privacy policy.